mathaim/stock-analysis/README.md

 # stock-analysis
-Using VBA to analyze financial trends
+Using VBA to analyze financial trends and a discussion on refractoring code

 ## Overview of Project
 Steve is looking at the performance of DAQO New Energy Group, a company that invests in solar panels.
 Steve is looking at in the DAQO (DQ) data from 2017 and 2018, in context of a number of other renewable energy stocks.